Dudemaster47/Card-Game-Capstone/README.md

 - Implement P2P chat ingame
 - Implement Better Card Games- Gin Rummy and Blackjack are on the table.
 It's unlikely that Gin Rummy will have a 1P mode, but Blackjack can.
 - Yassify the website.
 It's pretty barebones, tbh.
 Needs more clip art and animated gifs.
+- Responsive design also.
+I need to do that.